|

 JANET:

 Gee Larry, I’m sorry.
-I wish you could experience how great marriage is.
+I wish you could experience how wonderful marriage is.

 LARRY: